GoogleCloudPlatform/apigee-samples/oauth-client-credentials/README.md

-# Client credentials grant type
+# Client Credentials Grant Type

 This sample lets you request an OAuth token from Apigee using the OAuth 2.0 client credentials grant type flow.